Did you know crocuses are some of the very earliest plants bees feed on in the spring?

 Oh, the times with rose petals and fresh honey.

-Bees bearding around on the outside of the hive in summer are generally saying it’s really hot and humid out and the hive is packed with honey, pollen and nectar inside, and a whole lot of bees, in our time of peak population.
+Bees bearding around on the outside of the hive in summer are generally saying it’s really hot and humid and the hive is packed with honey, pollen and nectar inside, and a whole lot of us, in our time of peak population.
 Kinda like hanging out on the porch when it’s hot.

 If you grow Tulsi in your gardens you know how much the bees love it.
+They literally sing an extra buzzy song while they linger in it.

 Same with the garden.
 When you grow food it’s not really necessary to attempt to protect every last bit of it from the creatures that will seek it out for a meal of their own.
 There’s enough to go around.